heroiclabs/nakama-docs/docs/social-groups-clans.md

 ### Demote a member

 An admin can demote another member of the group down a role.
 This revokes the member of his current privileges to and assigns member the privileges available in the demoted role.
-Members who are already at the lowest role in their group will not be affected.
+Members who are already at the lowest role in their group will not be affected by a demotion.

 === "cURL"
 	```sh